Dengelberger/ReadMeGenerator/MYREADME.md

   This program is used to generate a README.md file called MYREADME.md.
 Here are some pictures of what the command line prompts look like as well as the finished product.

   ## License

-  This project is licensed under the GPL 3.0 license.
+  This project is licensed under the MIT license.

-  Click here for the GPL 3.0 license: https://choosealicense.com/licenses/gpl-3.0/
+  Click here for the MIT license: https://choosealicense.com/licenses/mit/

   ## Contributing